 - Generic pharmaceuticals manufacturer in defense of wholesaler (direct purchaser) and third party payor (indirect purchaser) class actions in a consolidated multi-district litigation, in which plaintiffs allege that the company conspired with several other generic drug makers to increase prices of a number of different generic drugs, creams, lotions and ointments.
 (US District Court, E.D.
 Pa).

 - Brand name pharmaceutical manufacturer against third party payor health plans claims that it brought so-called "sham" litigation to enforce patents in an effort to impede generic competition.
-Motion to dismiss granted.
+Motion to dismiss granted and affirmed on appeal.
 United Food and Commercial Workers Unions and Employers Midwest Health Benefits Fund, et al. v.
-Novartis Pharmaceuticals Corporation, et al. (US District Court, D. Mass.).
+Novartis Pharmaceuticals Corporation, et al. (US Court of Appeals, First Circuit; US District Court, D. Mass.).

 - Pfizer and Warner-Lambert against claims brought by the State of Louisiana that Pfizer and Warner-Lambert delayed the introduction of generic versions of Neurontin® by bringing alleged "sham" litigation to enforce patents, causing the State Medicaid Agency to overpay for branded Neurontin®, allegedly in violation of Louisiana anti-monopoly and other laws.
 While defendants' motion to dismiss was pending, the State agreed to dismiss its claims in exchange for a donation to certain State agencies of an overdose rescue medicine.
 State of Louisiana v.
 Pfizer Inc. and Warner-Lambert Company, LLC (19th Judicial Dist.
 Ct., Parish of East Baton Rouge).